-At the time of inspection the property was found to be maintained in reasonable condition having regard to its age and character, with fittings internally on semi modern/older lines.
+At the time of inspection the property was found to be reasonably well maintained having regard to its age and character, with fittings internally on modern/semi modern lines.
 A number of items were noted which have been reflected in the valuation figure.
 In general, these are mostly typical of buildings of this age, or are capable of remedy by routine maintenance and repair.